 To add Bluetooth to an A/V or Stereo Receiver, you can use a wireless Bluetooth adapter.
 These devices come in a range of prices based on the quality you need, and they're simple to use.

-Adding Bluetooth to your home theater system can allow you the ability to play DJ right from your phone.
+Adding Bluetooth to your home theater system including your TV (our guide) can allow you the ability to play DJ right from your phone.
 You can also play from a number of other devices including laptops and some smart home devices.

 There's a lot more detail on what to look for in a Bluetooth receiving unit, and how to deploy it below, but first, it's good to know just how simple these can be to install.
 The good news is these steps are very simple, and will be the same for any Bluetooth receiver you find.